Decent-Partners/Use-Cases/README.md

 # Use-Cases
-Development of ideas and strategies around leveraging Decred's technology stack for innovative and interesting use-cases.
+Development of ideas and strategies around leveraging Decent's Web3 media technology stack for innovative and interesting use-cases.